 Tips and Suggestions

 The best place to start when creating a WSU social media account is socialmedia.wsu.edu.
-This page has helpful tips and best practices, including:
+This page has WSU social media best practices, including:

 - Update regularly and consistently.
 Visiting an account with outdated information is frustrating for viewers.
 Use multiple administrators for accounts to ensure the account remains active in case someone leaves your unit or the university.